Chan Imix Kʼawiil

-Chan Imix Kʼawiil was the twelfth ruler of the Maya city state Copán.
+Chan Imix Kʼawiil (14 November 604 – 18 June 695) was the twelfth ruler of the Maya city state Copán.
 His nickname was Smoke Jaguar.

 Smoke Jaguar is thought to have been the longest-reigning king of Copán, ruling from 628 to 695.

 Early life and crowning

-Smoke Imix is believed to have been born in 604 CE and to have become king at the age of 23.
-He was crowned 16 days after the death of Kʼakʼ Chan Yopaat.
+Smoke Imix is believed to have been born on 14 November 604 CE and to have become king at the age of 23 on 8 February 628.
+He was crowned on 21 February, 16 days after the death of Kʼakʼ Chan Yopaat.

 Reign

 Archaeologists have recovered little evidence of activity for the first 26 years of his reign, but in 652 CE there was a sudden rise in monument production, with two stelae being erected in the Great Plaza and four others in important locations across the Copán Valley.
 These monuments all celebrated a kʼatun-ending.
 He also erected a stela at the Santa Rita site 12 km away and is mentioned on Altar L at Quiriguá in relation to the same event in 652.
 It is thought that he was trying to stamp his authority throughout the whole valley after the end of some earlier restriction to his freedom to rule as he wished.

 After this sudden spate of activity, Smoke Imix continued to rule until almost the end of the 7th century; he dedicated another nine known monuments and made important changes to the architecture of Copán, including the construction of Structure 2 which closes the northern side of the Great Plaza and a new version of Temple 26, nicknamed Chorcha.